Caregiving professionals discuss the technological advancement of wheelchairs

 Most of us would never think twice about those large, awkward and seemingly hard to manoeuver wheelchairs that a percentage of our population have to use.
-But for those who rely on one, it is as important as a set of legs.
+But our caregiving professionals know that for those who rely on one, it is as important as a set of legs.

 Wheelchairs have come a long way since the wheelbarrows and ‘invalid chairs’ and large clumsy units of the past.
 Thanks to modern day technology, wheelchairs now assist the occupant in performing an array of tasks that were once impossible to accomplish.

 Known as SMART (Specialist Mobility and Rehabilitation Technology) wheelchairs, they are a motorized platform with a chair designed to assist a user with their physical disability, with an artificial control system that replaces the need for user control.
 A user is able to reduce or even eliminate the need to “drive” their wheelchair.
 It is computer-controlled, with many sensors and other technology used in mobile robotics.